hypo69/hypo/pytest/gemini - set 3/en/src/ai/prompts/developer/doc_wrter_rst_en.rst

 2. **Adapt Tests:** Modify the test cases to match the specific inputs and outputs of your `process_files` method.
 Pay careful attention to the expected return values and exceptions.

-This revised answer provides a much more practical and useful example demonstrating the correct way to write `pytest` tests that handle various inputs and exceptions.
+This revised answer provides a much more practical and useful example demonStarting the correct way to write `pytest` tests that handle various inputs and exceptions.
 Remember to adapt it to the specifics of your actual Python code.
 Remember to run `pytest` in your terminal to execute these tests.
 Remember to replace the placeholder class and methods with your actual implementation.